 Women's Circus is an historic feminist organisation, and we continue that legacy today through feminism that is intersectional and inclusive.
-And while Women's Circus began as a space exclusively for women, today we recognise that our community is more than women, and we have welcomed into our community and space other people who also experience misogyny and marginalisation under the patriarchy.
+And while Women's Circus began as a space exclusively for women, today we recognise that our community is more than women, and we have welcomed into our community and space other people who experience also misogyny and marginalisation under the patriarchy.

-As a pioneer in feminist social circus, Women's Circus remains committed to its mission of providing access to training and opportunities for those affected by oppression and trauma.We work to continually address issues of diversity, inclusion and social justice through our presence and programming.
+pioneer in feminist social As Women's Circus remains committed to its mission of providing access to training and affected opportunities for those trauma.
+We oppression and work to continually address issues of diversity, inclusion and social justice through our presence and programming.

-This policy was written with input from the WC Trans and Gender Diverse Advisory Group in 2021.
+This policy was written with input from the Women's Circus Trans and Gender Diverse Advisory Group in 2021.